sneakypete81/updatescanner/README.md

     grunt run        # Run in Firefox, rebuilding and updating when files changes grunt test       # Run all tests
-    grunt test:watch # Run all tests automatically whenever files change grunt sign       # Sign the webextension using credentials in .build_settings.json
+    grunt test:watch # Run all tests automatically whenever files change